 Stay in control

-However complicated your staffing setup – whether you are using staff on zero hours contracts with varying hours, multiple staff on part time contracts, or a mix off full time, part time and flexible staff – staying on top of their annual leave is vital to your business.
-LeaveWizard is a purpose built annual leave and absence management platform that makes it easy to seamlessly incorporate the relevant regulations to all your employees.
-You can take a free product tour, of contact us to arrange a free demo by clicking here.
-I want to know more about managing annual leave for zero hour contracts
+However complicated your staffing setup – whether you are using staff on zero-hours contracts with varying hours, multiple staff on part-time contracts, or a mix of full-time, part-time, and flexible staff – staying on top of their annual leave is vital to your business.
+LeaveWizard is a purpose-built annual leave and absence management platform that makes it easy to seamlessly incorporate the relevant regulations to all your employees.
+You can take a free product tour, or contact us to arrange a free demo by clicking here.